ronalchn/ajax_pagination/README.md

 Note: It is recommended to set the pagination parameter to nil.
 When AJAX pagination calls the controller with a request for the partial, it appends ?pagination=NAMEOFPAGINATION.
 If the parameter is not set, AJAX Pagination will not respond to the AJAX call. will_paginate by default keeps any parameters in the query string.
 However, because this parameter is for internal use only, setting it to nil will keep the parameter from showing up in the url, making it look nicer (also better for caching).

-Now, AJAX pagination will automatically call the controller for new content when an ajaxified link is clicked.
+Now, AJAX Pagination will automatically call the controller for new content when an ajaxified link is clicked.

+### Controller responder

 However, the controller needs to be told how to respond.
-Add a call to ajax_pagination(format) in the controller action, which will return javascript containing the partial.
+Add a call to <tt>ajax_pagination(format)</tt> in the controller action, which will return javascript containing the partial.

 ```ruby
 respond_to do |format|